andreasMazur/geoconv/README.md

 ``geoconv.preprocessing.barycentric_coords.barycentric_coordinates``.

 For the latter: **geoconv** supplies you with the necessary preprocessing functions:
-1. Use ``geoconv.preprocessing.discrete_gpc.discrete_gpc`` on your triangle meshes (which are stored in a format that is supported by **[Trimesh](https://trimsh.org/index.html)**, e.g. 'ply') to compute discrete local geodesic polar coordinate systems with the algorithm suggested by [4].
+1. Use ``compute_gpc_systems`` on your triangle meshes (which are stored in a format that is supported by **[Trimesh](https://trimsh.org/index.html)**, e.g. 'ply') to compute local geodesic polar coordinate systems with the algorithm suggested by [4].
-2. Use the GPC-systems and ``geoconv.preprocessing.barycentric_coords.barycentric_coordinates`` to compute the Barycentric coordinates in the required format.
+2. Use those GPC-systems and ``compute_barycentric_coordinates`` to compute the barycentric coordinates for the kernel vertices.
 The result can without further effort directly be fed into the layer.

-An example preprocessing-pipeline is given in ``geoconv.datasets.mpi_faust.preprocess``.
+For a more thorough explanation please take a look on the demo file ``preprocess_demo`` in the examples folder.

 ## Cite